vkola-lab/ML4H/README.md

 # 🙌 Acknowledgments
--- ML4H is created and maintained by members of the [Kolachalama Laboratory](https://vkola-lab.github.io/).
+-- ML4H is maintained by members of the [Kolachalama Laboratory](https://vkola-lab.github.io/).

 -- Core contributors and maintainers:
 	[Sahana Kowshik](https://github.com/sahanakowshik),